 I remember on my first day in my new job when I moved to Germany, my HR department asked me if I had already sorted out my health insurance.
 “What?”, I said.
 “Don’t you just deduct it from my salary?”.

 I then received a list of around 20 possible public insurance companies which I could choose from.

 The frustrating thing is, your employer can’t pay you until you have health insurance because the way the system works, the employer and employee both contribute to the cost.

 Practically speaking, what this means is that from your first day at work, you have about 2-3 weeks to get this sorted before your company HR process your first month’s payslip.
 When you don’t have the faintest clue how the system works, this can be more than a bit daunting!

 We recommend you read up on how the German healthcare system works before moving, so as you’re somewhat prepared.

 6. Landlords Demand 3 Months’ Rent As Deposit

-If you’re lucky you may get away with 2 or 2.5 but in most cases your landlord will want you to stump up 3 months’ rent as a deposit, making life painful for newcomers at the very beginning.
+You may get away with 2 or 2.5 months, but in most cases your landlord will want you to stump up 3 months’ rent as a deposit, making life painful for newcomers at the very beginning.

 Not only that, but you will almost certainly need to save some money to buy light fittings, curtain rails and white goods too.
 Unfurnished apartments in Germany literally mean exactly that.